thylacinelol/rails-missions/README.md

 ]
 ```

-The main purpose of this task is to see that you know the rails stack and get a glimpse of your coding style.
+The main purpose of these tasks is to see that you know the rails stack and get a glimpse of your coding style.

 ### Hints

+* tackle each mission one after another
+* commit at least after each mission is completed
 * use libraries whenever they fit
-* write specs
+* write specs!
 * keep it simple and focus on the task
 * don't forget the edge cases